|Date||Name of Seminar / Conference|

 Mr. Shah, Indian Red Cross Society, Pune Branch discussed about how first aid can save lives and demonstrated the CPR technique as also other first aid steps in case of accidents/ medical emergencies.
 He also spoke about the process of registering / enrolling as volunteer for IRCS, Pune.

-webinar series on completion of the 1 year of Transformative reforms under New Education Policy(NEP)-2020
+webinar series on completion of the one year of Transformative reforms under New Education Policy(NEP)-2020

 |Sr. No.||Date||Theme||Name of the activity organized at institute level (Based on Theme)||Total No. of student participated||Total No. of Faculty members participated||Description of the activities|